General-Tao-Ventures/cartha-validator/README.md

    - Temperature curve (default: 1000)
    - Expired pool filtering (pools with `expires_at` in the past are excluded)
 6. **Cache & Publish** - Normalizes scores to weights, caches them for the week, and publishes via `set_weights` to Bittensor every Bittensor epoch (tempo blocks)

+**Note**: The verifier handles all on-chain validation and RPC queries.
+Validators do not need to configure RPC endpoints.

 ## Scoring Algorithm